 For all of those who have always dreamed of visiting the Florida Keys, here’s a great web cam from Key West.
 This is one where you’ll often see lots of people enjoying the ocean.

 And often I’ve tuned in to see crowds gathered around street performers.
 Which reminds me of vacations past.

 Since we are in California, I often like to see how things are going at other beaches up and down the coast.
 I really like this view of Pacifica Pier, which is just a little south of San Francisco.

 It usually has a good mix of the peaceful waves and strolling people.
 Really relaxing.

 I find that the positioning of the camera for this one from Florida’s Santa Rosa Beach is right on.
-This beach cam feels like a professional photagrapher framed it.
-You have a bit of foreground object with the condo here on the right, then the sweeping off into the distance of the beach and all its subathers.
+This beach cam feels like a professional photographer framed it.
+You have a bit of foreground object with the condo here on the right, then the sweeping off into the distance of the beach and all its sunbathers.

 This one’s a winner in my book.

 Though I’ve lived all over I’ve never been an East Coaster.
 But I’ve seen enough movies to know that “a house in the Hamptons” is a big deal.